frothkoetter/telco_streaming_demo/readme.md

  sleep 50
 done
 ```
+This configuration generates approx 2000 events/minute

 Startup:
 `nohup ./gen.sh | nc telco-demo-events-nifi2 31888 & `

+The events are send into a linux pipe on port 31888, that Nifi listen to.

-Check events coming in Nifi on UI
+Check events coming in Nifi UI

 ![](IMAGES/image6.png)